-NSRAA expects runs of 1,478,000 chum, 10,700 Chinook, and 110,000 coho salmon to the Deep Inlet remote release site and the Medvejie Hatchery in 2020 (Table 4).
-This season, 100,000 chum salmon are needed for broodstock and NSRAA does not anticipate cost recovery operations in the Deep Inlet THA.
+NSRAA expects runs of 1,608,000 chum, 17,600 Chinook, and 95,000 coho salmon to the Deep Inlet remote release site and the Medvejie Hatchery in 2021 (Table 5).
+This season, NSRAA does not anticipate cost recovery operations in the Deep Inlet THA, but will need 130,000 chum salmon for broodstock.
 A portion of the Deep Inlet THA may be closed in late August to facilitate broodstock collection for the Medvijie facility.
 Most of the common property harvest can be expected to take place in the Deep Inlet THA by drift gillnet and purse seine gear, but some harvest is likely to occur outside the THA by troll and purse seine gear as well.

-The Deep Inlet THA fishery will be managed in accordance with the District 13: Deep Inlet Terminal Harvest Area Salmon Management Plan.
+The Deep Inlet THA fishery will be managed in accordance with the District 13: Deep Inlet Terminal Harvest Area Salmon Management Plan (5AAC 33.376).
 The plan provides for distribution of the harvest of hatchery produced salmon between the purse seine and drift gillnet fleets.
-The time ratio of drift gillnet to purse seine openings for the 2019-2020 seasons is 1:1.
+The time ratio of drift gillnet to purse seine openings for the 2021 season is 1:1.

-For the time period of June 2-6, gillnet fishing is scheduled on June 2 and June 3, purse seine fishing is scheduled on June 4 and June 5, and the troll fishery is scheduled for June 6.
-For the remainder of the 2020 season (June 7 to September 26) purse seine fishing is scheduled on Sunday, Thursday, and Friday of each week and drift gillnet fishing is scheduled on Monday, Tuesday, and Wednesday.
+For the time period of June 1-5, gillnet fishing is scheduled on June 1 and June 2, purse seine fishing is scheduled on June 3 and June 4, and the troll fishery is scheduled for June 6.
+For the remainder of the 2021 season (June 6 to September 25) purse seine fishing is scheduled on Sunday, Thursday, and Friday of each week and drift gillnet fishing is scheduled on Monday, Tuesday, and Wednesday.
 The troll fishery will be open on Saturdays of each week and during time periods when net fisheries are closed.
-The Deep Inlet THA west of 135°20.75' W long will be closed to purse seine and drift gillnet gear beginning with the first emergency order of the season through June 20.
-Details of the 2020 Deep Inlet THA fishing schedule and are were included in an ADF&G advisory announcement on April 15, 2020.
+The Deep Inlet THA west of 135°20.75' W long will be closed to purse seine and drift gillnet gear beginning with the first emergency order of the season through June 19.
+Details of the 2021 Deep Inlet THA fishing schedule and are included in an ADF&G advisory announcement published April 12, 2021.
 When changes are necessary, the revised schedule will be issued in a subsequent advisory announcement.

-During the 2020 season, the boundaries of the Deep Inlet THA may be changed by NSRAA and ADF&G to help resolve conflicts between fishermen and local private landowners in the area if they occur.
+During the 2021 season, the boundaries of the Deep Inlet THA may be changed by NSRAA and ADF&G to help resolve conflicts between fishermen and local private landowners in the area if they occur.
 Conflicts can be avoided by reducing boat wakes in areas near private docks, by reducing excessive noise and lights prior to openings, and by anchoring well away from private residences.

-To promote full utilization of salmon, to prevent waste of salmon, to determine harvest patterns of incidentally harvested coho and sockeye salmon, and to allow full and accurate reporting of returns, the Deep Inlet THA fishery will be managed in 2020 by emergency order under authority of 5 AAC 39.265 Full Retention and Utilization of Salmon.
+To promote full utilization of salmon, to prevent waste of salmon, to determine harvest patterns of incidentally harvested coho and sockeye salmon, and to allow full and accurate reporting of returns, the Deep Inlet THA fishery will be managed in 2021 by emergency order under authority of 5 AAC 39.265 Full Retention and Utilization of Salmon.
 This requires that all salmon harvested in net fisheries are retained, utilized, and reported on fish tickets whether they are sold or retained for personal use.